MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/managed-identity-authentication.md

 - On Windows, you must be a member of the local **Administrators** group or the **Hybrid Agent Extension Applications** group.
 - On Linux, you must be a member of the **himds** group.
 - A server connected and registered with Azure Arc-enabled servers.
-- You are a member of the [Owner group](/azure/role-based-access-control/built-in-roles#owner) in the subscription or resource group, in order to perform required resource creation and role management steps.
+- You're a member of the [Owner group](/azure/role-based-access-control/built-in-roles#owner) in the subscription or resource group (in order to perform required resource creation and role management steps).
 - An Azure Key Vault to store and retrieve your credential, and assign the Azure Arc identity access to the KeyVault.

     - If you don't have a Key Vault created, see [Create Key Vault](/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad#create-a-key-vault-).
     - To configure access by the managed identity used by the server, see [Grant access for Linux](/azure/active-directory/managed-identities-azure-resources/tutorial-linux-vm-access-nonaad#grant-access) or [Grant access for Windows](/azure/active-directory/managed-identities-azure-resources/tutorial-windows-vm-access-nonaad#grant-access).
-For step number 5, you are going to enter the name of the Azure Arc-enabled server.
+For step number 5, you're going to enter the name of the Azure Arc-enabled server.
 To complete this using PowerShell, see [Assign an access policy using PowerShell](/azure/key-vault/general/assign-access-policy-powershell).

 ## Acquiring an access token using REST API

-The method to obtain and use a system-assigned managed identity to authenticate with Azure resources is similar to how it is performed with an Azure VM.
+The method to obtain and use a system-assigned managed identity to authenticate with Azure resources is similar to how it's performed with an Azure VM.

 For an Azure Arc-enabled Windows server, using PowerShell, you invoke the web request to get the token from the local host in the specific port.
 Specify the request using the IP address or the environmental variable **IDENTITY_ENDPOINT**.